kaikramer/keystore-explorer/kse/res/readme.txt

 Prerequisites
 -------------

-KeyStore Explorer requires that an Oracle Java Runtime Environment (JRE) be installed on your computer.
+KeyStore Explorer requires that an Java Runtime Environment (JRE) be installed on your computer.
-KeyStore Explorer requires JRE version 1.7 or greater.
-The latest version of the Oracle JRE is available free of charge from www.java.com.
+KeyStore Explorer requires JRE version 1.8 or greater.

 Local JRE